How to structure Confluence pages: 5 secrets to success

 It doesn’t matter how valuable, well-thought-out, or interesting your content is - it’s the layout that will really make or break your page.
 For your Confluence page to be a success, you should be putting as much thought into structure as the written content itself.

-Why Confluence page structure matters
+Why is Confluence page structure important?

 Similarly, it was found that 79% of users scan new web pages, meaning that making your content scannable is a must for usability.